sccn/labstreaminglayer/docs/dev/build_env.rst

     - :command:`apt-get install libxcb-xinerama0`
     - You would then use this in cmake with `-DQt5_DIR=/opt/Qt/5.15.2/gcc_64/lib/cmake/Qt5`

-For Ubuntu 20.04, you can use Qt 6.
+For Ubuntu 20.04 (+PPA) and Ubuntu 22.04, you can use Qt 6.
 For example:
-    - :command:`aqt install --outputdir /opt/Qt 6.1.1 linux desktop`
+    - :command:`aqt install --outputdir /opt/Qt 6.2.4 linux desktop`
-    - You would then use this in cmake with `-DQt6_DIR=/opt/Qt/6.1.1/gcc_64/lib/cmake/Qt5`
+    - You would then use this in cmake with `-DQt6_DIR=/opt/Qt/6.2.4/gcc_64/lib/cmake/Qt6`

 For your application to run, it needs to find Qt libraries.
 Add the following to the bottom of your .bashrc file:
   `LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/opt/Qt/{version}/gcc_64/lib"`  (make sure to swap out {version} for your qt version).